AndressaFarias/ingles/Traducao/Traducao.md

 were able to make   -   eram capazes de fazer

-What a              -   expressão usada para ENFATIZAR algo
-                    -   Quê
-                    -   Exemplo :   What a day      -   Quê dia !
-                                    What a pity     -   Que pena !

 What are you doing      -   O quê / Por quê você está...?